bahadirdonmez/arch-linux/FIRSTSTEPS.md

 1. **Enable Required Locales:**

-    Uncomment the lines for German, English, French, Turkish, and Vietnamese locales in `/etc/locale.gen`:
+    Uncomment the lines for German, English, Turkish and Vietnamese locales in `/etc/locale.gen`:

     ```bash